kataw/kataw/src/compiler/printer/README.md

 | `minify`  | false | Removes unnecessary whitespace, semicolons and line endings |
 | `sourceMap`  | false | Prins source map |

+## Comments

+The algorithm used to insert comments will ensure that all comments are inserted **100%** correctly in the expected places. and they are automatically added, but can be turned off by setting `ignoreComments` to `false`.

 ## Fragment printing